this is tijuana, straight up! | look | i-D

 Shy Crews, 19

 Where were you born?
-I was born in Obregon, Sonora, a town full of nice people who, regardless of technological advances, still keep to their roots and natural spaces, [a place] of which I have happy memories.
-But now I live in Tijuana, [which is] my second home since my earliest years of life.
+I was born in Obregon, Sonora, a town full of nice people who, regardless of technological advances, still keep to their roots and natural spaces, a place of which I have happy memories.
+But now I live in Tijuana, my second home since my earliest years of life.

 What do you do?
-Right now, I take pleasure in writing any type of literary expression, whether poetry, philosophy, drama, etc. Thanks to my passion for the arts, I met two very important people in my artistic life two years ago.
-I always wondered if I could be part of a band, [and a little while] after [we combined] my writing and their talent, we started a band where I can express my thoughts through lyrics and music.
+Right now, I take pleasure in any type of literary expression, whether poetry, philosophy, drama, etc. Thanks to my passion for the arts, I met two very important people in my artistic life two years ago.
+I always wondered if I could be part of a band, and a little while after we combined my writing and their talent, we started a band where I can express my thoughts through lyrics and music.
 I never really played the drums, but always liked the idea of learning how to play them, and I truly feel eternally grateful for the opportunity.

 In your opinion, why is diversity so important for creativity?
-I think [the importance of diversity] is reflected in the personality of each member [of our band].
+I think it is reflected in the personality of each member of our band.
 Even if we play music that motivates us, we each have different musical tastes and personalities, and that's reflected in our songs.

 What's the best part about living by the US border?
 That you have a greater chance for advancement as a band when you play with foreign bands.
 There's no disadvantage there; it's important to always use your tools.